Sierra-Alpha/desert/docs/project-report.md

-   systemd very well, the idea is that each container should be running an individual service, an ethos we are clearly breaking in this implementation, unless you argue that the service we are offereing is a home like environment where ever you go.
-Systemd is useful because it can start multiple programs and restart them on failure, and podman (a similar containerisation technology) supports use of systemd as this [article](https://developers.redhat.com/blog/2019/04/24/how-to-run-systemd-in-a-container/) shows.
-Running systemd in a container could help deal with the first limitation about accessing the console through the docker dashboard as root by allowing us to launch the SSH server as root but having the app entry point as the user also it would avoid the need to have the Xvnc server running in a loop because it could restart this program too on exit.
+   systemd very well, the idea is that each container should be running an individual service, an ethos we are clearly breaking in this implementation, unless you argue that the service we are offereing is a home like environment wherever you go.
+Systemd is useful because it can start multiple programs and restart them on failure, and Podman (a similar containerisation technology to Docker) supports use of systemd as this [article](https://developers.redhat.com/blog/2019/04/24/how-to-run-systemd-in-a-container/) shows.
+Running systemd in a container could help deal with the first limitation about accessing the console through the docker dashboard as root by allowing us to launch the SSH server as root, but have the app entry point started as the user.
+This would also avoid the need to have the Xvnc server running in a loop because it could restart the VNC program on exit.
-   I steered away from podman because it only runs on Linux hosts and I wanted to be able to run the kainga suite on any OS, but containerisation is supported by the [open container initiative](https://opencontainers.org/) which both docker and podman are members of so in theory I should be ble to define and build my container from a Podman image on a linux host and then run it within a docker host environment on windows or Mac.
+   I steered away from podman because it only runs on Linux hosts and I wanted to be able to run the kainga suite on any OS, but containerisation is supported by the [open container initiative](https://opencontainers.org/) which both docker and podman are members of so in theory I should be able to define and build my container from a Podman image on a linux host and then run it within a docker host environment on Windows or Mac OSX.
  - **SSH script to rename VNC passwd**
    At the moment it's quite a manual process for the user to SSH into the container to set a new password for VNC and to regenerate new SSH keys for the matapihi container,